pulp-platform/hwpe-doc/index.rst

 exchanged between the two is a set of pointers and, if necessary, a few parameters.

-For more information on HWPEs and their properties, see references [1]-[5].

 .. figure:: img/hwpe.*
   :figwidth: 90%
   :width: 90%